Usability Evaluation

 • They plan which specific user activities they want to check.
 This includes tasks like signing in, finding a product, and completing a purchase.

-• The goal is to discover any problems with how easy the mobile app is to use.
+• The goal of this exercise is to identify any problems with how easy the mobile app is to use.

-Pluralistic walkthroughs are similar to team checks of the interface, where a group of experts, users, and other stakeholders work together to share their perspectives.
+Pluralistic walkthroughs are similar to cognitive walkthroughs.
+A group of experts, users, and other stakeholders work together to share their perspectives.

 For example, a user might say, "I can't figure out how to buy that Nike shoe in size 38."
 The product manager might interpret that as, "This design doesn't yet match our project goals.
 It doesn’t give the user the feedback that this particular size is out of stock."
 This gives a broader view of what needs fixing.